 \section{Black hole solutions}

-In this section, we are interested in studying the three-dimensional static black holes with (a)dS asymptotic in the presence of PM theory and Einstein-dRGT-massive gravity.
-In this regards, we consider the metric of three-dimensional static spacetime with following explicit form
+In this section, we are interested in studying the three-dimensional static black holes with (A)dS asymptotes in the presence of PM theory and Einstein-dRGT-massive gravity.
+In this regard, we consider the metric of three-dimensional static spacetime with the following explicit form

-where $g(r)$ is an arbitrary function of radial coordinate.
+where $g(r)$ is an arbitrary function of the radial coordinate.

-In order to obtain exact solutions, we should make a choice for the reference metric.
+To obtain exact solutions, we should choose the reference metric.
 We consider the following ansatz metric \cite{CaiMassive}